versroot/itu-sdse-project/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-Note: We wanted to implement DVC with GoogleDrive connection, but dues to an authentication issue we werew not able to use this approach - it only worked for the repo owner.
-We decided to fall back to DVC hanling from GitHub.
+Note: We wanted to implement DVC with GoogleDrive connection, but due to an authentication issue we were not able to use this approach as it only worked for the repo owner.
+We decided to fall back to DVC handling from GitHub, as there were no better alternative for the scope of the project.

 ```